...

 Final Thoughts

 GameOver ZeuS is a dangerous malware that can steal personal and banking information.
 While it was largely taken down in 2014, newer versions of the malware are still a threat today.
-To protect yourself, be cautious with emails, use antivirus software, keep your system updated, and use strong passwords with two-factor authentication.

 FAQs